Gwalior Fort: History

 Guru Hargobind, on 24 June 1606, at age 11, was crowned as the sixth Sikh Guru.
 At his succession ceremony, he put on two swords: one indicated his spiritual authority (piri) and the other, his temporal authority (miri).
 Because of the execution of Guru Arjan by Mughal Emperor Jahangir, Guru Hargobind from the very start was a dedicated enemy of the Mughal rule.
 He advised the Sikhs to arm themselves and fight.
 The death of his father at the hands of Jahangir prompted him to emphasise the military dimension of the Sikh community.
 Jahangir responded by jailing the 14-year-old Guru Hargobind at Gwalior Fort in 1609, on the pretext that the fine imposed on Guru Arjan had not been paid by the Sikhs and Guru Hargobind.
 It is not clear as to how much time he spent as a prisoner.
 The year of his release appears to have been either 1611 or 1612, when Guru Hargobind was about 16 years old.
 Persian records, such as Dabistan i Mazahib suggest he was kept in jail for twelve years, including over 1617–1619 in Gwalior, after which he and his camp were kept under Muslim army's surveillance by Jahangir.
 According to Sikh tradition, Guru Hargobind was released from the bondage of prison on Diwali.
 This important event in Sikh history is now termed the Bandi Chhor Divas festival.

 Aurangzeb's brother, Murad Bakhsh and nephew Sulaiman Shikoh were also executed at the fort.
 The killings took place in the Man Mandir palace.
 Sipihr Shikoh was imprisoned at Gwalior Fort from 1659 to 1675.
 Aurangzeb's son, Muhammad Sultan was imprisoned at the fort from January 1661 to December 1672.
 After the death of Aurangzeb, the ruler of Gohad, Bhim Singh Rana seized the Gwalior Fort in the Battle of Gwalior (1740).
 The Marathas had captured many territories held by the declining Mughal Empire in Northern and Central India after the death of Aurangzeb.
-The Maratha incursions into North India were raids by the Peshwa Bajirao. in 1755–1756, The Marathas took over Gwalior fort by defeating the ruler of Gohad.
+The Maratha incursions into North India were raids by the Peshwa Bajirao. in 1755–1756, the Marathas led by Scindias took over Gwalior fort by defeating the ruler of Gohad.
 The Maratha general Mahadaji Scindia captured the fort from the Gohad Rana Chhatar Singh, but later lost it to the British East India Company.
 On 3 August 1780, a Company force under Captains Popham and Bruce captured the fort in a nighttime raid, scaling the walls with 12 grenadiers and 30 sepoys.
 Both sides suffered fewer than 20 wounded total.
 In 1780, the British governor Warren Hastings restored the fort to the Ranas of Gohad.
 The Marathas recaptured the fort four years later, and this time the British did not intervene because the Ranas of Gohad had become hostile to them.
 Daulat Rao Sindhia lost the fort to the British during the Second Anglo-Maratha War.